Bully Stick Alternatives Dogs and Humans Absolutely Love!

 - Scapula cartilage comes from the shoulder area of either cattle or bison.

 - Bison scapula cartilage which GREAT DOG CO. calls Scaps are both crunchy and durable for long lasting chewing enjoyment.

 - Scaps are full of chrondroitin sulfate, glucosamine and collagen which can help aid joints.

 - Bison and Beef Scaps are crescent moon in shape and approximately 7-10 inches long and 2.5-4.0 inches wide so it takes the average dog about the same amount of time to consume a scap as it does a comparably sized bully stick.

 - For smaller dogs, GREAT DOG sells bison scapula cut into pieces as a product called Happy Joints.

 - Bison and Beef Scaps are slow roasted in their own juice with nothing else added.

-Choosing healthy, long-lasting, US sourced and made chews doesn't have to break your budget.
-Check out some of these bully stick alternatives today!
+Choosing a variety of healthy, long-lasting, US sourced and made chews will keep your dog engaged and healthy and doesn't have to break your budget.
+Check out some of these great bully stick alternatives today!